-1) 1.3 Billion People Have No Access to Electricity
+1.2 Billion People Have No Access to Electricity

 Yup, you read it right.
-That’s almost 20% of the world’s total population.
-The majority of them are found in Africa, with 85% of the population living without electricity.
+That’s 16% of the world’s total population.
+Most of them are found in Africa, with 85% of the population living without electricity.

-2) 60% of the World’s Energy is Consumed by 20% of the World’s Total Population
+60% of the World’s Energy is Consumed by 20% of the World’s Total Population

 Much of our fossil fuels, nuclear fuel, and renewable sources of energy are controlled by the major key players such as the US and Japan.
-Distribution with the rest of the world is negatively impacted by the fact that a few powerful countries have the majority of control over these energy sources.
+Distribution with the rest of the world is negatively impacted by the fact that a few powerful countries have most of control over these energy sources.

-3) 5 Billion People Have No Access to Decent Fuels for Cooking
+2.5 Billion People Have No Access to Decent Fuels for Cooking

 Cooking through this method usually poses health risks from exposure to smoke.
-So if you find cooking with electricity or gas stoves difficult, imagine what they have to go through to get a decent meal.
+So, if you find cooking with electricity or gas stoves difficult, imagine what they must go through to get a decent meal.

 When power loss becomes permanent, adjusting instantly and unexpectedly to a life without electricity will certainly be hard.
-Almost all our activities revolve on the use of electricity and so, coping without it will be a big lifestyle change.
+Almost all our activities revolve around the use of electricity and so, coping without it will be a big lifestyle change for many people.
 But don’t be disheartened, folks.

-Flashlights may be good for emergency situations but if you’re thinking long term, you can always turn to candles, oil lamps, hand cranked flashlights, and solar lights.
+Flashlights may be good for emergency situations but if you’re thinking long term, you can always turn to candles, oil lamps, battery powered headlamps, hand cranked flashlights, and solar lights.